intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 reading on this same general topic.
 And {{RFC6709}} discusses protocol extensibility, and provides general advice on the importance of global interoperability and so on.

+# Problems with existing implicit signals

+This kind of interaction ends up having several negative
+effects:

+* Ossifying protocols by introducing unintended parties that may not be updating
+* Creating systemic incentives against deploying more secure or private versions of protocols
+* Basing network behaviour on information that may be incomplete or incorrect
+* Creating a model where network entities expect to be able to use rich information about sessions passing through

+For instance, features such as DNS resolution or TLS setup have been used beyond their original intent, such as name filtering, MAC addresses used for access control, captive portal implementations that employ taking over cleartext HTTP sessions, and so on.

 # Principles